/

 The success of any mobile app lies primarily in its ability to retain customers.
 Sure, customer acquisition is important, but if you can’t keep the users you attract – you won’t last very long.
 There are several essential app metrics, and churn rate is definitely amongst the most important ones.

-According to Statista, the average 3-month mobile app user retention rate is 29%.
-Meaning 71% of users churn within the first three months of downloading an app.
+Statista says the average 3-month mobile app user retention rate is 29%.
+This means 71% of users churn within the first three months of downloading an app.

-With subscription apps, the statistics can be a bit different.
-Yet, the fact remains the same, as a developer, you need to retain customers, understand why some unsubscribe, and know how to return them.
+The statistics can be a bit different with subscription apps.
+Yet, the fact remains the same: As a developer, you need to retain customers, understand why some unsubscribe, and know how to return them.

 In today’s article, we will focus on the latter.
-Read on to find out how push notifications and in-app messages can help you win customers back and boost your revenue.
+Discover how push notifications and in-app messages can help regain customers and boost revenue.

 What are push notifications and in-app messages?

-Push notifications are probably the most vital communication channel used by apps.
-They are a simple way to alert users of new information and engage them.
+Push notifications are the most vital communication channel used by apps.
+They are a simple way to alert and engage users of new information.
 Push notifications can appear directly on the lock screen and pop up as alerts on mobile devices.

-Over time push notifications have become more and more advanced.
+Over time, push notifications have become more advanced.
 There are now personalization features, automation capabilities, and comprehensive analytics that help you better understand and engage with your customers.

-Typically, for push notifications to be sent, customers have to enable them in settings or within the app.
+Typically, push notifications are enabled in settings or within the app for customers to send.
 The average opt-in rate for iOS, for example, is 51.2%.
-It’s an essential way to communicate with users, especially when you can automate the notifications you send and when.
+Push notifications are an essential way to communicate with users, especially when you can automate the notifications you send and when.

-You may be wondering, “but what about that 48.8% who haven’t enabled notifications?”
+You may wonder, “But what about that 48.8% who haven’t enabled notifications?”
 We are glad you asked.
 For this subscriber segment, you can turn to in-app messages.

-The in-app messaging option will take your user through the same process as a push notification, but, as opposed to when the user cancels in phone settings, it’ll only appear when entering the app.
+The in-app messaging option will take your user through the same process as a push notification, but unlike when the user cancels in phone settings, it’ll only appear when entering the app.

-As we’ve previously mentioned, while all push notifications and in-app messages are important for engaging customers, those triggered by subscription events are particularly valuable because they can help you win back lost ones.
+As previously mentioned, while all push notifications and in-app messages are essential for engaging customers, those triggered by subscription events are particularly valuable because they can help you win lost ones.

-So, let’s take a look at how you can leverage push notifications, in particular, to win lost customers back!
+So, let’s examine how you can leverage push notifications, in particular, to win back lost customers!

-3 steps to win back lost customers with push notifications and in-app messages
+Three steps to win back lost customers with push notifications and in-app messages.

 The most successful win-back campaigns are targeted and personalized.
 There’s no question about that.
-Hence, sending a notification when a user unsubscribes and identifying why they did it is imperative.
-It will make the user feel like they’re being listened to, and his or her opinion can play a role in your app development.
+Hence, it is imperative to send a notification when a user unsubscribes and identify why they did it.
+This will make the user feel like they’re being listened to, and his or her opinion can play a role in your app development.
 In addition, if you send an offer tailored to the customer’s needs after the notification, they might appreciate the thoughtfulness and are more likely to resubscribe or leave with a positive impression.

 Below are the three steps you should take to win back lost customers, improve your app performance, and increase revenue.
 Let’s dive into them.